-As at September 30, 2018 and 2017, the carrying and fair value amounts of the Company's financial instruments are approximately the same because of the short-term nature of these instruments.
+As at December 31, 2018 and 2017, the carrying and fair value amounts of the Company's financial instruments, other than the shares of public companies, are approximately the same because of the short-term nature of these instruments.

 Fair value measurements are classified using a fair value hierarchy that reflects the significance of the input used in making the measurements.
 The fair value hierarchy shall have the following levels: (a) quoted market prices (unadjusted) in active markets for identical assets or liabilities (Level 1); (b) inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e., as prices) or indirectly (i.e., derived from prices) (Level 2); and (c) inputs for the asset or liability that are not based on observable market data (unobservable inputs) (Level 3).